NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/update_nwb_website/README.md

 Ensure that latest information is on nwb.org

-## Approach and Plan

-* Add missing labs using NWB page https://www.nwb.org/labs-using-nwb/
+## ToDo items

 * Update tools page to also list core tools (e.g, PyNWB, MatNWB etc.) and distinguish between "endorsed" tools and community tools to better assist users https://www.nwb.org/tools/
 * Update dataset page to add missing datasets and explitly describe known issues with datasets https://www.nwb.org/example-datasets/
-* Update grants and projects page to add Simon grant https://www.nwb.org/projects/
-* Fix arrows in NWB figure on page https://www.nwb.org/nwb-neurophysiology/
 * Update development plan page and make the page easier to find by adding it to the main menu https://www.nwb.org/development-plan/
 * Add the updates from our progress reports from the NWB project to the website (new page(s))
-* Add ``hdmf-common-schema`` to "Developer Resources -> Documentation" and "Developer Resources -> Sources"
-* Add ``ndx-template`` and other NDX-Catalog repos to the "Developer Resources -> Documentation" and "Developer Resources -> Sources"
+* Add  HDMD and NDX docs to "Developer Resources -> Documentation"
-* Add the more detailed software stack images to the website

 ## Progress and Next Steps

 <!--Populate this section as you are making progress before/during/after the hackathon-->
 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->
 <!--Describe the next steps you are planing to take to complete the project.-->

+* Updated grants and projects page to add Simon grant https://www.nwb.org/projects/
+* Fixed arrows in NWB figure on page https://www.nwb.org/nwb-neurophysiology/
+* Added missing labs using NWB page https://www.nwb.org/labs-using-nwb/
+* Updated timeline figure at the bottom of page https://www.nwb.org/nwb-neurophysiology/
+* Updated https://www.nwb.org/source-codes/ website to add HDMF and NDX Catalog GitHub organizations and relevant repositories and to add brief descriptions for all repositories (not just the links.)
+* Expanded the https://www.nwb.org/nwb-software/ page to describe the user and developer views of the NWB software ecosystem and add corresonding figures.

 ## Materials